Antineoplastic drug — body-to-textile transfer

 What it is

 Cyclophosphamide is one of the most widely used chemotherapy drugs — a nitrogen-mustard alkylating agent given for several cancers and some immune conditions.
 It is itself classified by IARC as a Group 1 carcinogen (it can cause secondary cancers), which is why it is handled as a hazardous drug in healthcare settings, with closed-system transfer devices and protective equipment recommended by NIOSH and the U.S. Pharmacopeia.
-Peer-reviewed — IARC, Group 1 Regulatory — NIOSH, USP <800>
+Regulatory — IARC, Group 1 Regulatory — NIOSH, USP <800>

 For an atlas about the chemistry of the bedroom, cyclophosphamide matters because of what happens after a dose.
 The body does not fully retain it: roughly a quarter of a dose is excreted unchanged in urine within 24 hours, and it is also excreted in sweat.
 That means the drug reaches the skin surface and the textiles in contact with it — exactly the body-to-textile pathway that this Atlas exists to document.